 Sales: ~500 million copies sold

-The story of an aging man who, inspired by chivalric tales, sets out on a series of misguided adventures, believing himself to be a knight-errant while accompanied by his loyal squire, Sancho panza.
+This is the story of an aging man who, inspired by chivalric tales, sets out on a series of misguided adventures.
+Believing himself to be a noble knight-errant, he travels the countryside in search of glory, all the while accompanied by his loyal squire, Sancho Panza.

 Book | E-book | Audiobook